konveyor/konveyor.github.io/content/Tackle/manageassess.md

 * Tag and select a tag.
 * Java to display a filtered list of applications.

-5. Select the applications to which you want to apply the copied assessment or assessment and review.
+5. Select the applications to apply the copied assessment or assessment and review to.
 6. If a selected application has an existing assessment or review, select the Yes, continue check box to confirm that existing assessments and reviews will be overwritten.
 7. Click Copy.